KnairdA/blog.kummerlaender.eu/source/00_content/articles/2015-02-27_using_scheme_as_a_metaphor_for_template_metaprogramming.md

 ~~~
 {:.language-cpp}

 Hiding member type defintions behind template aliases enables most _higher_ functionality and applications built using it's functions to be written in a reasonably minimalistic - _Scheme_ like - fashion as we can see in e.g. the listing of `Every`.
-This also explains why `tav::Pair` recursively defines it's own type, as we would otherwise have to be quite careful where to resolve `tav::Eval`.
+This also explains why `tav::Pair` recursively defines it's own type, as we would otherwise have to be quite careful where to resolve it.

 ### Bindings